University of Glasgow: Statistics

 Biography

-David Livingstone was a Scottish physician, Congregationalist, and pioneer Christian missionary with the London Missionary Society, an explorer in Africa, who wanted to abolish slavery, and one of the most popular British heroes of the late 19th-century Victorian era.
-David was the husband of Mary Moffat Livingstone, from the prominent 18th-century missionary family, Moffat.
-Livingstone had a mythic status that operated on a number of interconnected levels: Protestant missionary martyr, working-class "rags-to-riches" inspirational story, scientific investigator and explorer, imperial reformer, anti-slavery crusader, and advocate of British commercial and colonial expansion.
+David Livingstone FRGS FRS was a Scottish physician, Congregationalist, pioneer Christian missionary with the London Missionary Society, and an explorer in Africa.
+Livingstone was married to Mary Moffat Livingstone, from the prominent 18th-century Moffat missionary family.
+Livingstone came to have a mythic status that operated on a number of interconnected levels: Protestant missionary martyr, working-class "rags-to-riches" inspirational story, scientific investigator and explorer, imperial reformer, anti-slavery crusader, and advocate of British commercial and colonial expansion.
+As a result, Livingstone became one of the most popular British heroes of the late 19th-century Victorian era.

 All 100 notable alumni